 If you want your hens to hatch out some of the eggs, you could get a rooster, but if you are strictly looking to collect eggs, no rooster is needed.

-Picking Healthy Chicks to Raise for your Backyard
+Picking Healthy Chicks to Raise for Laying

 When you are looking at the chicks at the store, look for chicks that seem healthy.
 Pick out chicks that are running around and eating.
 If they are all sleeping, pick chicks that are bunched together.
 Don’t pick out any chicks that are on the outskirts away from the other chicks.
 If the chicks look lethargic or droopy, don’t choose those.